 In 2014 we were shortlisted for best identity for Parlour Bar and Restaurant at the ‘Eat Drink Design Awards’.
 At the Page Awards, we were shortlisted for six projects including two winning entries.
 Winner ‘Best Brand’ — Parlour Wine Room and Winner ‘Innovation Excellence’ — Roundhouse Hotels.

-Where do you think design is heading in the next five years and how will you adapt?
 It’s moved so fast in just the last five, where to start!
 I guess the last few years has seen the push for a more seamless web experience through responsive design, which really catered to a lot of the issues around mobile and tablet browsing and shopping.
 I think that trend will continue to grow, but be more of an evolution and extension to be all aspects of your digital life.
 It’s already being driven by wearable technology now—but will continue to make the shift to our homes and everyday life, such as the way we consume content through TVs or interact with products through virtual reality and cars to name a few.
 I think with these shifts in technology in our lives, we’ll see the focus on human interaction and design working seamlessly together.

 The big benefit of this shift is that design and digital are becoming so ingrained in everything we do, technology is becoming simpler to use, easier to understand and as a result we as creatives can focus on problem solving and new ideas, rather than grappling with what is and isn’t possible with technology.
 It’s important for agencies like ours to keep learning, evolving, being at the forefront of these changes.

-What advice would you give students starting out?
 Put in work.
 That old saying about putting in ten thousand hours of practice… don’t skip this step.
 You need to work your arse off to get anywhere in design and it’s not until you’ve lost more sleep than you’d like to recall, failed miserably and thrown it in a few times that you’ll come out the other end a proficient designer.

 Get experience.
 Surround yourself with people you love to work with from peers at your own level through to professionals who have all the wisdom and know-how.
 Learn your short-cuts to build up your technical speed, but don’t take creative short-cuts.
 The best design outcomes are born from exploration of all the possibilities.
 Experiment with designs that challenge you, and never take the easy option — it’s boring, it’s been done and you won’t look back at your work later and still enjoy it.